Kupiansk

 Kupiansk or Kupyansk (Куп'янськ, /uk/; Купянск, /ru/) is a city in Kharkiv Oblast, Ukraine.
-It serves as the administrative center of Kupiansk Raion.
+It is the administrative center of Kupiansk Raion.
 It is also an important railroad junction for the oblast.
 Kupiansk hosts the administration of Kupiansk urban hromada, one of the hromadas of Ukraine.
-It had a population of In February 2024, more than 3,500 people remained in the city.
+It had a population of In February 2024, more than 3,500 people remained in the city, and by November 2025, its population had declined to 560.
+It is located in the historic region of Sloboda Ukraine.

+As of November 2025, Russian forces claim control of the city while top Ukrainian military officials deny this.

 Until 18 July 2020, Kupiansk was incorporated as a city of oblast significance and the center of Kupiansk Municipality.
 The municipality was abolished in July 2020, as part of administrative reforms in Ukraine, which reduced the number of raions in Kharkiv Oblast to seven.
 The area of Kupiansk Municipality was merged into Kupiansk Raion.

 Overview

 Kupiansk is located on the bank of the Oskil River.
 Kupiansk is divided into three subparts, known as: Kupiansk (main part of town), Kupiansk-Vuzlovyi (where the train station is), and Kivsharivka.

 Kupiansk is about two and a half hours from Kharkiv.
 The two cities are connected by train and bus.